 Not Suited for your use case

-We are in a world which changes with an exponential rate.
+We are in a world that changes at an exponential rate.
 Whenever we see something fancy, we just want to play with it, try it out.
 In this love, we just use it with our app and later realize that we are using a very small part of it.

 Blockchain, one of the great technologies of our time.
 I have seen people using it for trivial use cases like Content Management System.
 Such a waste of technology, right?

-Real life failure: I was working on a project where a portal framework was in use.
-It used to take minimum 4GB of RAM to run the container itself, not to consider hardware requirements for development. where you need to run IDE, Database and other tools.
-After a year of work, we found us using only 5% of the features.
-Framework had great features but not needed for us!
+Real-life failure: I was working on a project where a portal framework was in use.
+It used to take a minimum of 4GB of RAM to run the container itself, not to consider hardware requirements for development. where you need to run IDE, Database and other tools.
+After a year of work, we found ourselves using only 5% of the features.
+The framework had great features but was not needed for us!

 Not adding any business value

 Every business uses technology.
 You cannot imagine a business without technology.
-Still, there is one thing that distinguish them
+Still, there is one thing that distinguishes them

 Technology is core of your business.
 (Examples: Software Development, Innovation and R&D companies)